Third Council of the Lateran

+Aftermath of the Peace of Venice and end of a schism

 By agreement reached at the Peace of Venice in 1177 the bitter conflict between Alexander III and Emperor Frederick I was brought to an end.
 When Pope Adrian IV died in 1159, the divided cardinals elected two popes: Roland of Siena, who took the name of Alexander III, and Octavian of Rome who, though nominated by fewer cardinals, was supported by Frederick and assumed the name of Pope Victor IV.
 Frederick, wishing to remove all that stood in the way of his authority in Italy, declared war upon the Italian states and especially the Church which was enjoying great authority.
 A serious schism arose out of this conflict, and after Victor IV's death in 1164, two further antipopes were nominated in opposition to Alexander III: Paschal III (1164-1168) and Callistus III (1168-1178).
 Eventually, at the Peace of Venice, when Alexander gained victory, he promised Frederick that he would summon an ecumenical council.

+Condemnation of the Cathars and legislation against sodomy

 Besides removing the remains of the recent schism, the Council condemned the Cathar heresies and pushed for the restoration of ecclesiastical discipline.
 It also became the first general Council of the Church to legislate against sodomy.
 Three sessions were held, on 5, 14, and 19 March, in which 27 canons were promulgated.

+Canons

-The most important of these were:
+The most important of these canons were: